 Name and pronoun use: If you wish, please share your name and gender pronouns with me and indicate how best to address you in class and via email.
-I use [faculty insert your specific pronouns here] for myself and you may address me as "[YOUR NAME]", "Dr./Prof. [NAME]" or "Mr./Ms./Mx.
-[NAME]" in email and verbally.
+I use she/her for myself and you may address me as Dr. Moreau in email and verbally.
 I encourage students to use tools Mason provides to change your name and pronouns on Mason records, if you so choose: https://registrar.gmu.edu/updating-chosen-name-pronouns/